mcci-catena/get-influxdb-data/README.md

    >
    ```

 6. You need the names of the fields used to identify your source devices.
-THese are called *tag keys*.
+These are called *tag keys*.
 We need to use this to group the data.
 Again, you can ask influx.

    ```console
    $ cd /opt/docker/{your-dashboard-directory}